Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 They might put pressure of your bladder or rectum resulting in pain in urination or rectum.

-The abdominal pain might be mistaken for other disease like appendicitis or kidney stones.
+The abdominal pain might be mistaken for other diseases like appendicitis or kidney stones.

 Complex Ovarian Cyst Pregnancy